Patrick-Cole/pygmi/pygmi/helpdocs/html/_sources/mt.cm.showgraphs.rst

 .. figure:: _images/mtgraphs.png

    Graphs displayed when selecting Show Graphs in the MT context menu.
-The coordinates in the bottom-right corner displayes the period and value of any point the user hovers over with the mouse pointer, in this case a point in the Tipper Angle.
+The coordinates in the bottom-right corner displays the period and value of any point the user hovers over with the mouse pointer, in this case a point in the Tipper Angle.